GSA/digitalgov.gov/content/news/2022/10/2022-10-13-your-federal-front-door-usa-gov-and-usagov-en-espanol-are-focused-on-the-public.md

 date: 2022-10-05 10:31:00 -0500
 title: "Your Federal Front Door: USA.gov and USAGov en Español are Focused on the Public"
-deck: The Biden-Harris Management Agenda Vision (PMA) lays the foundation for an effective, equitable, and accountable government that delivers results for all Americans through three main priority areas.
+deck: The Biden-Harris Administration's President's Management Agenda Vision (PMA) lays the foundation for an effective, equitable, and accountable government that delivers results for all Americans through three main priority areas.
 Periodically Performance.gov shares stories that highlight real world examples of one of the three PMA priorities.
 Follow along as they discuss the current approach of the USAGov team and what’s on the horizon for the USAGov website.
-summary: The Biden-Harris Management Agenda Vision (PMA) lays the foundation for an effective, equitable, and accountable government that delivers results for all Americans through three main priority areas.
+summary: The Biden-Harris Administration's President's Management Agenda Vision (PMA) lays the foundation for an effective, equitable, and accountable government that delivers results for all Americans through three main priority areas.
 Periodically Performance.gov shares stories that highlight real world examples of one of the three PMA priorities.
 Follow along as they discuss the current approach of the USAGov team and what’s on the horizon for the USAGov website.
 # See all topics at https://digital.gov/topics
 topics:
   - cx